adknudson/thesis/docs/index.md

 # Introduction

-- Soft intro to modern computing, analysis
-  - advance in CPU+programming leads to evolved statistical methods
-    - ML/DL, high dimensional analysis, big data, Bayesian techniques
-  - multidisciplinary techniques; numerical methods, probability theory, statistics, computer science, visualizations, etc
-    - root finding, change of variables, Gaussian quadrature, Hermite polynomials, Monte Carlo simulation, floating point arithmetic
-  - Organization and reproducibility are crucial in a data analysis setting
-    - pre-planning, modularity, workflows, versioning, virtual environments, DRY programming, code that is easy to read
-  - Clean data is important for good modeling
-    - garbage in leads to garbage out

 With the advances in computational power and high-level programming languages like Python, R, and Julia, statistical methods have evolved to be more flexible and expressive.
+No longer must we be subjugated by p-values and step-wise regression techniques.
+Gone are the days of using clever modeling techniques to tame misbehaved data.
+Now is the time for principled and informed decisions to create bespoke models and domain-motivated analyses.
+We have the shoulders of giants to stand upon and look out at the vast sea of data science.

+I want to talk about how the advances in computational power have lead to a sort of mini revolution - resurrection - in statistics where Bayesian modeling has gained an incredible following thanks to projects like Stan.
+The steady adoption of computer aided statistical workflows also brings the need for multidisciplinary techniques from numerical analysis, probability theory, statistics, computer science, visualizations, and more.
+And with the age of computers, there is a strong push towards reproducibility.
+Concepts of modular design, workflows, project history and versioning, virtual environments, and human readable code all contribute to reproducible analyses.
+And somehow I also want to tie in how data is immutable - raw data should (must) be treated as a constant and unchangeable entity, and merely touching it will cause data mitosis.

 - Overview of classical modeling methods
   - classical approaches to data analysis usually adhere to the flexibility-interpretability trade-off